hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/03_mongoose_subdoc.md

 In this example, the `trackSchema` is defined first, and then included as a property in the `albumSchema` under the tracks field.

 ### 1. Using Sub Documents for Common Data Structures
-Another use case for subdocuments is to <span>share common data structures between multiple Schemas</span>.
+Another use case for subdocuments is to <span style="color:coral">share common data structures between multiple Schemas</span>.
 For example, if you have multiple Schemas that all have an `address field`, you can define an `addressSchema` subdocument and include it in each of the parent Schemas.

 ```js
 const addressSchema = new mongoose.Schema({